Houses Of The Holy (Deluxe Edition) – Led Zeppelin

 The Original Album Tracks Review…

-The album done very well with sales upon it’s release and today it’s sold more than 11 million copies in America alone and is certified 11 times Platinum.
-It was another commercial success for the band, only this time around I would of thought myself, that the material that the band had written for this particular album, was heading towards more commercial popular status than any of their previous albums.
+The album did very well with sales upon its release and today it’s sold more than 11 million copies in America alone and is certified 11 times Platinum.
+It was another commercial success for the band, only this time around I would have thought myself, that the material that the band had written for this particular album, was heading towards more commercial popular status than any of their previous albums.
+It’s an album that represented a new turning point in a new musical direction for the band, in the way that it’s said to have used more layering and production techniques.
+It’s also an album that’s said to contain some of the bands most famous songs.
+To be honest whoever said those words seriously needs to get his head examined 😊😊😊.

 Personally for myself this album represented a drastic change in many ways.
 No doubt they used new layering and production techniques, and I have to say in some cases they murdered some of the little good material that we have here on the album by doing so.